-For more of our discussion, we bring you our two guests, Professor Macarena Gómez-Barris, founder and director of the Global South Center and chair of Social Science and Cultural Studies at Pratt Institute in Brooklyn, New York.
-Author of several books, including Where Memory Dwells: Culture and State Violence in Chile.
-Her mother worked with the Allende government and Macarena came to the U.S. when her family sought political exile just after the September 11th, 1973 coup that brought Pinochet to power.
+For more of our discussion, we bring you our two guests, professor Macarena Gómez-Barris, founder and director of the Global South Center and chair of the Social Science and Cultural Studies at Pratt Institute in Brooklyn, New York, author of several books, including Where Memory Dwells: Culture and State Violence in Chile.
+Her mother worked with the Allende government, and Macarena came to the U.S. when her family sought political exile just after the September 11, 1973, coup that brought Pinochet to power.

 AMY GOODMAN: Have been blinded?